danny-kaiser/ascii_art/README.md

 Next up:

-text2image needs to take the strings from frame2text and write them to gif images
+text2image needs to take the strings from frame2text and write them to gif images, I'm also ready to set up the frontend and reach the point where I can upload videos through it.

 Notes: